DivyanshNamdev/Amazon-Landing-Page-Clone/README.md

 ## Amazon Landing Page Clone📄
-A responsive clone of the Amazon landing page built using HTML and CSS.
+A Responsive Clone of the Amazon Landing Page built using HTML and CSS.
-This project was created for frontend development practice and UI replication.
+This project was created for Frontend Development practice and UI replication.

 ## Tech Stack🔧
 - HTML5